ingerjm0/hifi-docs-review/04.script/09.transfer-hfc-tutorial/docs.md

 1. Go to https://highfidelity.com/user/tokens/new.
 2. Name the token something memorable.
 3. Select the `commerce` scope.
-4. Click "Create Token".
+4. Click 'Create Token'.
 5. Copy and save the token.

 ### Write an Authenticated AC Script
-Now, write an Assignment Client (AC) script containing the authentication token you copied and saved.
+Now, write an [Assignment Client (AC) script](../assignment-client-scripts) containing the authentication token you copied and saved.
 This AC script checks your Recent Activity for recent transactions of 10 HFC made in your domain.

 [Click here](https://s3.amazonaws.com/hifi-docs-scripts/vipZoneACScript.js) to download a pre-made "VIP Zone" AC script.
 Follow along with the comments in the code to understand what it's doing!

 ### Run the AC Script in Your Domain
 To run the above AC script in your domain from ATP:
 1. Set `HIFI_COMMERCE_TOKEN` to the token you saved in the `vipZoneACScript.js` script.
 2. Upload your `vipZoneACScript.js` script to your domain's ATP server.
 In Interface, go to **Edit > Asset Browser > Choose File**.
-Right-click and select "Copy URL".
+Right-click and select 'Copy URL'.
 3. Navigate to the Domain Settings page of your domain (for a local sandbox, this is http://localhost:40100/).
-4. Click "Content" at the top of the page, then scroll to the "Scripts" section.
+4. Click 'Content' at the top of the page, then scroll to the 'Scripts' section.
-5. Under "Persistent Scripts", click the `+` button on the right column.
+5. Under 'Persistent Scripts', click the `+` button on the right column.
-6. Under "Script URL", paste the ATP URL you copied.
+6. Under 'Script URL', paste the ATP URL you copied.
-7. Click "Save and restart" at the top right of the page.
+7. Click 'Save and restart' at the top right of the page.

 ### (Optional) Create a Box to Accept Payments
 This step is optional as it doesn't matter how a user sends you 10 HFC to earn VIP status.
 For example, if a user (in Interface) went to **Inventory > Send Money > Nearby** to send you 10 HFC while you were in your domain, they would still get "VIP status".